-330. Part I Legal Measures.
+407. Part I Legal Measures.
 The implementation of Articles 5 and 6 of the HW Protocol is reported to be done by the Law on Waste Management adopted in 2016 and a broad range of Decrees addressing the management of different wastes.
 The Law on Waste Management transposes the Convention on the Control of Transboundary Movements of Hazardous Wastes and their Disposal (The Basel Convention), which is the key reference as regards the management and movement of hazardous wastes.
-Another international instruments noted are the Stockholm Convention and the Rotterdam Convention.
+Another international instrument noted are the Stockholm Convention and the Rotterdam Convention.

-- 1996 Hazardous Wastes Protocol Ratification: 03.04.04
+1996 Hazardous Wastes Protocol Ratification: 03.04.04 1990 Hazardous Wastes Protocol Rauncanon: 05.04.04

-331. Part I Legal Measures.
+408. Part I Legal Measures.
 Detailed account is given of the provisions governing the transboundary movement of hazardous wastes and their management.
-All of them are reported to be in line with the requirements of Articles 5 and 6 of the HW Protocol in order to: (1) reduce and/or eliminate the generation of hazardous wastes; (2) reduce the amount of hazardous wastes subject to transboundary movement; (3) restrict and/or prohibit the export, import and transit of hazardous wastes and (5) put in place enforcement measures.
+All of them are reported to be in line with the requirements of Articles 5 and 6 of the HW Protocol in order to: (1) reduce and/or eliminate the generation of hazardous wastes; (2) reduce the amount of hazardous wastes subject to transboundary movement; (3) restrict and/or prohibit the export, import and transit of hazardous wastes; (4) establish the notification procedure of the transboundary movement of hazardous wastes and (5) put in place enforcement measures.